GoogleCloudPlatform/DataflowTemplates/contributor-docs/add-integration-or-load-test.md

   TableId table = bigQueryResourceManager.createTable(testName, SCHEMA);

   // Generate fake data to Pub/Sub topic
-  // In a normal integration test (non-load test), you can use the resource manager
+  // In a normal integration test (small amount of data), you can use the resource manager
   // directly.
 For example:
   // pubsubResourceManager.publish(topic, ImmutableMap.of(), messageData);
   DataGenerator dataGenerator =